 You and your spouse want to work together to resolve the issues arising from your divorce, such as child custody, child support, alimony, and the distribution of marital property, and you’ve heard of the various alternative dispute resolution methods such as collaborative divorce and divorce mediation.
 Which is right for you?

 The Philadelphia divorce mediation lawyers at Schwartz, Fox, & Saltzman have experience in all forms of alternative dispute resolution available to divorcing couples and explain the differences between the collaborative divorce process and divorce mediation in this comprehensive article.

 If you and your spouse are considering using some form of alternative dispute resolution in your divorce, call us to discuss which form may be right for you.

 What is Divorce Mediation?

 Divorce mediation is a form of alternative dispute resolution that allows a couple to sit down with a trained, neutral mediator and negotiate the terms of their divorce.
-This process is much quicker and less expensive than litigation, and the couple crafts their own solutions rather than let a judge decide what is best for their family.
+The divorce mediation process is much quicker and less expensive than traditional litigation, and the couple crafts their own solutions rather than let a judge decide what is best for their family.